 - Drop sugar cookies are made with a sweet, buttery cookie dough that is very vanilla-y, scooped into balls, then rolled in granulated sugar to coat them before baking.
 Some sugar cookies may have a crackled finish and may be soft and under-baked in the middle.
 These chocolate sugar cookies are a great example of a drop sugar cookie.

 What are sprinkle sugar cookies made of

 If you want to make confetti cookies, you will need the following ingredients:

-- butter, preferably unsalted butter because you will add salt to the dough, but if you have salted, it will work.
-Just adjust the salt in the recipe accordingly, otherwise your cookies may be too salty
+- butter, preferably unsalted butter because you will add salt to the dough, but if you have salted it, it will work.
+Just adjust the salt in the recipe accordingly, otherwise, your cookies may be too salty

 - granulated sugar is needed to sweeten, but also to help the cookies spread out when they bake.
 Granulated sugar also lends a crispy texture to the edges

 - a little light brown sugar, though you could use only granulated sugar in this recipe: I prefer the texture and flavour of sugar cookies that have a little brown sugar, which softens the texture and leads to a slightly thicker cookie.

 - large eggs, don't use smaller eggs because your cookie dough may be too dry and your cookies won't spread enough but don't use extra large eggs because they could cause the cookie dough to puff too much as it bakes, leading to a more cakey cookie